A Locality-Aware Bruck Allgather: Locality-Aware Bruck Algorithm

 On Power9 systems, such as Summit and Lassen, performance is optimized when intra-socket communication is considered local as all other communication is costly.
 However, other architectures show notable differences between intra- and inter-node communication, and performance improvements may be shown by treating all intra-node communication as local.

 The Bruck algorithm is optimized for locality-awareness as described in Algorithm~\ref{alg:nap_bruck}.
 Similar to existing hierarchical methods, all data is first gathered locally.
 However, instead of gathering to a master process, a local all-gather is performed among all processes in each region.
 Then, each process within a region sends and receives data with unique regions, before locally gathering all received data.
 Note, the first process in each region remains idle during non-local communication to preserve power-of-two exchanges.
 During each local all-gather, this process will contribute the original data for simplicity.
 Alternatively, an MPI\_Allgatherv operation could be utilized with the first local process contributing no data, or this process could sit idle until all steps of non-local communication have completed.
-However, as all-gather operations such as the Bruck algorithm rely on power-of-2 process counts, the authors include this idle process in all steps of local communication.

 Figure~\ref{fig:nap_bruck_pattern} displays the steps of the locality-aware Bruck algorithm for Example~\ref{exmp:allgather}.

 A locality-aware all-gather of Example~\ref{exmp:allgather} requires each process communicate only a single non-local message, compared with the $4$ non-local messages required by the standard Bruck algorithm.